 My PhD project involves the use of signal processing to extract useful sample information from measured data.
 Recently I have written code to apply a sparse deconvolution method, which excels at distinguishing thin layers of materials.
 THz has a strong potential in biomedical applications, as it is highly sensitive to the water content of skin.
 Many skin conditions, such as melanoma, vary in water content compared to healthy tissue.
 To better understand results which could indicate a skin condition in a patient I am investigating the usual variation in measurements between people, and what factors affect these results.

-Poster: 'In Vivo THz Measurements of Human Skin: Investigating the Dependence on Ethnicity and Arm Dominance'
+X. E. Ramirez Barker and E. Pickwell-MacPherson, 2019 44th International Conference on Infrared, Millimeter, and Terahertz Waves, "In vivo THz Measurements of Human Skin: Investigating the Dependence on Ethnicity and Arm Dominance".

 Position: PhD Student